blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 **Lesson 4.** Loops Again <br>
 In this lesson, students will start the Advanced Loops chapter.
-Up until now, the students solved the challenges using a loop and blocks inside the loop.
+Until now, the students solved the challenges using a loop and blocks inside it.
 In this lesson, students will add blocks before the loop.
 They will need to see the pattern to use a loop.
-They will need to identify where the loop starts and how to get the monkey to the starting point.
+They must identify where the loop starts and how to get the monkey to the starting point.
 </div>